hantsy/jakartaee11-sandbox/docs/jpa.md

 ### Record Types as Embeddables

 Java record type support is a significant addition in Jakarta EE 11.
 With Jakarta Persistence 3.2, Java records are now fully supported and can be used as `@Embeddable` types.
-For more details, please refer to the dedicated [Java Record Support in Jakarta EE 11](./record.md) document.
+For more details, please move on to the dedicated [Java Record Support in Jakarta EE 11](./record.md) document.

 ## API Enhancements

-There are several small developer-oreinted improvements added in the `EntityManager` and `Query`, which will promote the development productivity.
+Several minor developer-oriented improvements have been added to the `EntityManager` and `Query`, which will enhance development productivity.

 ### Programmatic Configuration